-Tip: Don’t get overwhelmed with newsletters – set up a filter so they go to their own folder then you won’t miss them and can read them at your leisure.
+Tip: Don’t get overwhelmed with newsletters!
+Set up a filter so they go to their own folder.
+This way you won’t miss them and can read them at your leisure.

 Read More: Where to Find Freelance Writing Jobs

 3) Opportunities of the Week — Freelance Writing Jobs

 One of the original newsletters for freelancers, Sonis sends weekly freelance writing/writing-adjacent job postings sent out every Tuesday and Thursday.

 For those who can afford it, this newsletter is a suggested lump sum of $48/year via PayPal or Venmo, but there are also sponsored slots (no questions asked) for those who cannot afford it.